IDLE and Python Shell

 In the above example, we are attempting to add two numbers, but we forgot to include the second number.
 That's why Python interpreter reports

-^) points to a position where Python interpreter think is the cause of the problem.
+^) points to a position where Python interpreter thinks is the cause of the problem.

 >>> >>> print("Big Python) File "<stdin>", line 1 print("Big Python) ^ SyntaxError: EOL while scanning string literal >>>